 This VAT reclaim method is one of the easiest for HMRC auditors to check, and catch finance teams on, as companies forget to pay the fuel scale charge or update the amounts when the fuel scale charge changes every year.

 Option 3 - What about claiming business mileage?

 The third option is reclaiming the VAT on the business element of any fuel purchased by keeping a detailed mileage claim log.
 You then do the maths to work out how much of the VAT on that purchase can be reclaimed.
 Alternatively, you can use the advisory fuel rates published by HMRC on 1st December 2017.

 Option 4 - Perhaps you don't bother with reclaiming VAT

 In HMRC’s guide, this is included as an option, but if you choose to claim no VAT, then you need to apply this across all the vehicles in your business, including commercial vehicles – so you won’t be able to claim VAT on mileage travelled in the company delivery van either.

 If you’ve kept your fuel receipts or necessary evidence, it’s possible to claim unclaimed VAT on fuel used for business trips, for up to four years.
 Likewise, HMRC can come after you for four years’ worth of receipts, to prove you can support your VAT reclaims.

 Claiming the VAT on fuel used by your business and employees can help your company save money – but get it wrong, and it can cost you.
 It’s probably best to use an outsourced and compliant service because, done right, this can put money back in your budget and keep the taxman happy.

-Still puzzled on how to successfully reclaim VAT on fuel?
-Download our eBook ‘Expenses, VAT and HMRC Compliance in a Nutshell’ for insights into what the taxman is looking for.
+Still puzzled on how to successfully reclaim tax on fuel?
+Download our eBook ‘Expenses, VAT and HMRC Compliance in a Nutshell’ for insights into what HMRC is looking for.